Roberto888888/Remote-Sensing-Project-Polarimetric-SAR/Python-Attempt/README.md

 ![](https://github.com/Roberto888888/Remote-Sensing-Project-Polarimetric-SAR/blob/main/Python-Attempt/-2plnQ.png)

-The histogram for a no change region looks different and this starts to be concerning:
+The <ins>histogram for a no change region</ins> looks different though they're still similar and this starts to be concerning; it may be that the area chosen is slightly different:

 Matlab: